-The applicant stated that it would specify geometry controls in NCSEs, maintain them as part of the Configuration Management Program, and verify them prior to initiating operations.
+The applicant stated that it would specify geometry controls in NCSEs, maintain them as part of the Configuration Management Program, and verify them before initiating operations.
 The basis for geometry controls may be taken from established standards or calculations.
 In its response to RAI NC-31 (USEC, 2005a), the applicant stated when safe parameter limits are taken from handbooks, they will be supported by calculations "to ensure credible abnormal events are adequately subcritical."
-The applicant clarified in a subsequent call that the intent of this is not that all values taken from handbooks be supported by calculations.
-Normal condition values may be taken from suitable handbooks (which are discussed in Section 5.3.4.5.2 of this SER), but calculations may be necessary to demonstrate that the abnormal conditions that must then be evaluated are subcritical.
+The applicant clarified in a subsequent call that the intent of this is not that all values taken from handbooks (which are discussed in Section 5.3.4.5.2 of this SER), but calculations may be necessary to demonstrate that the abnormal conditions that must then be evaluated are subcritical.
 Margins to ensure subcriticality for handbook-derived values are also discussed in the response to RAI NC-44 (Section 5.3.4.6.2 of this SER).